🌟 Improve your sports field with a expert audit.

 • Atmospheric weather very favourable over a very long period of time.

-• Excessive growth due to high rates of assimilable nitrogen in the soil.
+• Uncontrolled growth due to high rates of nitrogen assimilable in soil.

 • Conflicting relationships between soil elements that hinder nutrient assimilation.